Beef Brisket Pie (Mom’s EPIC way to use leftover brisket!)

 Step 8: Enjoy Your Brisket Pie

 Give them at least 30 minutes or until golden brown.
-See some of your ideas for sides for brisket pie below.
+See some of your ideas for brisket pie sides below.
 Serve with your choice of side and enjoy!

-How Long Do It Take to Bake a Brisket Pie?
+How Long Does It Take to Bake a Brisket Pie?

 You need to bake your brisket pie for at least 30 minutes or until golden brown.
-You also need to factor in whether your using leftover brisket or smoking one from scratch.
+You also need to factor in whether you’re using leftover brisket or smoking one from scratch.

 📌 Did you try this recipe?